 There are approximately 40 underground bituminous coal mines operating in Pennsylvania that are owned by nine underground bituminous mining companies.
 Three of these nine companies are small businesses, and these companies collectively employ approximately 5,300 persons.
-All underground coal mine companies in Pennsylvania must already comply with the federal MSHA regulations in 30 CFR Part 77 that will be implemented by this proposed regulation.
+All underground coal mine companies in Pennsylvania must already comply with the federal MSHA regulations in 30 CFR Part 75 that are the subject of this proposed rulemaking.
 Therefore, this proposed rulemaking will not impose any additional regulatory requirements on the underground bituminous coal mine operators in Pennsylvania.
-Moreover, this proposed rulemaking will make the existing federal requirements to be implemented by this proposed regulation independently enforceable by the Commonwealth.